Women’s camel beauty contest makes debut in Saudi Arabia

 The shift has enabled women to get behind the wheel and take part in mixed-gender settings, even as a rigorous crackdown on dissent remains in place.

 “Women have always been an integral part of Bedouin society.
 They owned and looked after camels,” said Mohammed al-Harbi, a manager of the festival.

-Women’s participation was in keeping with “the historical heritage” of Saudi Arabia, he told Agence France-Presse.
+Women’s participation was in keeping with “the historical heritage” of Saudi Arabia, he said.

-Munira al-Mishkhas, another participant, chimed in: “Camels have been a part of us for a long time, but staging a contest for us (women) is a big step forward.”
+Munira al-Mishkhas, another participant, said: “Camels have been a part of us for a long time, but staging a contest for us (women) is a big step forward.”